HarshalHivarkar033/Heart-Disease-Predictor-Project---1/README.md

 ---

 **Abstract**

-This project builds a machine learning system that predicts the likelihood of heart disease in a patient based on 13 clinical features.
-It uses the UCI Cleveland Heart Disease Dataset (303 patients) and serves predictions through a Flask web application.
-The final model achieves 88.5% test accuracy and 93.4% ROC-AUC score.
+Heart disease remains a major health concern globally, and timely identification of at-risk patients can significantly improve treatment outcomes.
+Conventional diagnostic approaches depend heavily on clinical expertise and are not always accessible.
+This project presents a machine learning based prediction system trained on the UCI Cleveland Heart Disease Dataset consisting of 303 patient records and 13 clinical features.
+Multiple classification models were developed and compared, including Logistic Regression, Random Forest, and Support Vector Machine, using a proper preprocessing pipeline with StandardScaler to prevent data leakage.
+Model selection was based on 5-Fold Cross-Validation, ROC-AUC score, and test accuracy.
+The final deployed model achieves 88.5% accuracy and 93.4% AUC.
+The system is integrated into a Flask web application that allows users to input patient data and receive instant risk predictions.

 ---